-Together, we’ve been to 20+ countries in four continents.
-However, we’re considering travelling as a couple in the future since Dan is busy in his studies.
+Together, we’ve been to 20+ countries on four continents.
+However, we’re considering travelling as a couple in the future since Dan is busy with his studies.

 Our blog’s name was inspired by the song “Farther On” by Jackson Browne, a favourite singer-songwriter.
 As a baby boomer couple and dreamers, we can relate and resonate ourselves in the song (check out video link and lyrics below).
 It is about chasing dreams, welcoming change and moving forward.
 Life is full of challenges and we should not give up no matter how tough the struggles become.
 We must have faith and hearts full of hope as we continue our pursuit of happiness and freedom.